ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/6-Configuring-shredding.md

 <a name="overview"/>
 ## 1. Overview

-Snowplow has a [Shredding process](Shredding) for Redshift which consists of two phases:
+Snowplow has a [Shredding process](Shredding) for Redshift which contributes to the following three phases:

 1. Extracting unstructured event JSONs and context JSONs from enriched event files into their own files
+2. Removing endogenous duplicate records, which are sometimes introduced within the Snowplow pipeline (introduced in r76)
-2. Loading those files into corresponding tables in Redshift
+3. Loading those files into corresponding tables in Redshift

-The first phase is instrumented by EmrEtlRunner; in this page we will explain how to configure the shredding process to operate smoothly with EmrEtlRunner.
+The first two phases are instrumented by EmrEtlRunner; in this page we will explain how to configure the shredding process to operate smoothly with EmrEtlRunner.

-**Note: this guide is ONLY required if you want to shred your own unstructured event JSONs and context JSONs.
-If you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this page and go straight to [Loading shredded types](4-Loading-shredded-types).**
+**Note: Even though the first phase is required only if you want to shred your own unstructured event JSONs and context JSONs, the second phase will be beneficial to data modeling and analysis.
+If none of it is required and you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this page and go straight to [Loading shredded types](4-Loading-shredded-types).**

 <a name="pre-reqs"/>
 ## 2. Pre-requisites